kee-org/www-kee-pm/content/keevault/tos.md

 #### 4. Account Reactivation

 You may choose to sign up to the Service at some future point.
 You will be entering into a new agreement at that time but, depending upon the reason for your earlier Account Cancellation, we would be more likely to enforce one or more of our rights relating to offering no free trial or prohibiting the creation of an account.

-For the avoidance of doubt, once your encrypted passwords have been deleted per these cancellation terms, signing up again in the future will not restore your access to that deleted information.
+For the avoidance of doubt:-

+* once your encrypted passwords have been deleted per these cancellation terms, signing up again in the future will not restore your access to that deleted information AND
+* if we have not yet deleted the encrypted passwords associated with your account, you will be responsible for paying all monies due to us as recompense for the costs we incurred while managing the storage of your data for the period since you failed to notify us of your intent to cancel your subscription.

 #### 5. Survival